Shaughnessy Cohen Award for Political Writing

 Winner: $25,000; Finalists: $2,500

-A prize of $25,000 will be awarded to a book of literary nonfiction that captures a political subject of relevance to Canadian readers and enhances our understanding of the issue.
-Strong consideration is given to books that, in the opinion of the jury, have the potential to shape or influence Canadian political life.
-The winning work combines compelling new insights with depth of research and is of significant literary merit.
+A prize of $25,000 will be awarded to a book of literary nonfiction that captures a political subject of relevance to Canadian readers and has the potential to shape or influence thinking on Canadian political life.
+The winning work combines compelling new insights with depth of research and significant literary merit.
 All finalist works will demonstrate a distinctive voice, as well as a persuasive and compelling command of tone, narrative, style, and technique.
 The overall effect of such writing should provide the general reader with an informed, unique perspective on the practice of Canadian politics, its players, or its principles.
 The jurors will shortlist between three and five titles.
 Prizes of $2,500 will be awarded to each of the finalists.

 Titles must be published in Canada between January 1, 2016 and December 31, 2016.
 Books that are not yet in published form by the final deadline of November 16, 2016 may be submitted as bound galleys.